NethServer/docs/administrator-manual/en/accounts.rst

 To install a local Active Directory accounts provider, go to page :guilabel:`Accounts provider > Active Directory > Create a new domain`.

+The :guilabel:`DNS domain name` defines the DNS suffix of the new domain.
+|product| acts as an authoritative DNS server for that domain.
+See also
+:ref:`dns-and-ad-domains`.

+The :guilabel:`NetBIOS domain name` (also known as "domain short name", "NT domain name") is the alternative Active Directory domain identifier, compatible with older clients.
+See also :ref:`network-access`.

-Fill in the :guilabel:`Domain Controller IP address` with the **additional IP address** explained above then press the :guilabel:`Create domain` button.
+The :guilabel:`Domain Controller IP address` field must be filled with the **additional IP address** explained above.

+When all fields are filled, press the :guilabel:`Create domain` button.

 .. tip::